KangWoosung/fetch.progress.bar/README.md

 Progress bar occurs too many renders not just Progress component itself but also its siblings and wrapper as well.

 Fetch retry after an abort is disabled for now.
 It's a challenging task due to the readonly nature of controller.signal.
-To implement the retry, a new controller instance needs to be created and made available to all components.
+To implement the retry, a new controller instance needs to be created and made available to all components simultaneously.
 This unexpectedly adds complexity for now.